Membership Gatherings

 Posted in Uncategorized | Comments Off on Membership

-Young Eagles Air Academy from Bob Prange
+Young Eagles EAA Air Academy from Bob Prange

-Chapter 186 has helped with partial tuition costs for three kids to attend EAA Air Academy this June and July.
-Xavier and Frank will go to Discover Camp in mid-June and Dag will go to Explore Camp just before AirVenture.
-Find additional information on course content, lodge accommodations and registration at https://www.eaa.org/eaa/youth/eaa-aviation-and-flight-
+Chapter 186 helped with partial tuition costs for three kids to attend EAA Air Academy this June and July.
+Xavier and Frank went to Discover Camp in mid-June and Dag will go to Explore Camp just before AirVenture.
+Find additional information on course content, lodge accommodations and registration at https://www.eaa.org/eaa/youth/eaa-aviation-and-flight-summer-camps Updated information (course content, ages, costs) and on- line registration for the June and July 2026 camps will be available on September 3, 2025.
+Parents: Registration will fill up very quickly in early September.

 Scholarships